 \section{Abstract}

-We consider the statistical inference for noisy incomplete 1-bit matrix.
-Instead of observing a subset of real-valued entries of a matrix $M$, we only have one binary (1-bit) measurement for each entry in this subset, where the binary measurement follows a Bernoulli distribution whose success probability is determined by the value of the entry.
-Despite the importance of uncertainty quantification to matrix completion, most of the categorical matrix completion literature focus on point estimation and prediction.
-This paper moves one step further towards the statistical inference for 1-bit matrix completion.
-Under a popular nonlinear factor analysis model, we obtain a point estimator and derive its asymptotic distribution for any linear form of $M$ and latent factor scores.
+We consider the statistical inference for noisy incomplete \yc{binary (or 1-bit)} matrix.
+Despite the importance of uncertainty quantification to matrix completion, most of the categorical matrix completion literature focuses on point estimation and prediction.
+This paper moves one step further toward the statistical inference for \yc{binary} matrix completion.
+Under a popular nonlinear factor analysis model, we obtain a point estimator and derive its asymptotic normality.
 Moreover, our analysis adopts a flexible missing-entry design that does not require a random sampling scheme as required by most of the existing asymptotic results for matrix completion.
-The proposed estimator is statistically efficient and optimal, in the sense that the Cramer-Rao lower bound is achieved asymptotically for the model parameters.
-Two applications are considered, including (1) linking two forms of an educational test and (2) linking the roll call voting records from multiple years in the United States senate.
-The first application enables the comparison between examinees who took different test forms, and the second application allows us to compare the liberal-conservativeness of senators who did not serve in the senate at the same time.
+Under reasonable conditions, the proposed estimator is statistically efficient and optimal in the sense that the Cramer-Rao lower bound is achieved asymptotically for the model parameters.
+Two applications are considered, including (1) linking two forms of an educational test and (2) linking the roll call voting records from multiple years in the United States Senate.
+The first application enables the comparison between examinees who took different test forms, and the second application allows us to compare the liberal-conservativeness of senators who did not serve in the Senate at the same time.